Malaria Information for Health Professionals

 Malaria at a Glance - Minnesota Initial Refugee Health Assessment.

-FDA: Recommendations for Donor Questioning, Deferral, Reentry and Product Management to Reduce the Risk of Transfusion-Transmitted Malaria
+- FDA: Recommendations to Reduce the Risk of Transfusion-Transmitted Malaria

 FDA guidance for industry to reduce the risk of transfusion-transmitted malaria.